Kenya-Rae/mani-and-me/README.md

 - Recieved "Bad Request: /checkout/cache_checkout_data/" after debugging my stripe_elements.js, checkout views.py and checkout.html.
 I found that JSON was not imported within checkout views.py file.
 After adding this payments and webhooks where successful again.
 - Order history was unable to be view when clicked due to no import of the order model.
 - Product management form displayed a 'BoundWidget' object has no attribute 'field' error.
 As I was trying to access the fields directly in the template in an invalid manner.
 I have removed the field from the form and tried {{ product_form|crispy }} instead.
+- When deleting products in the admin view, a page 404 error would display on the site.
+Making the site unusable, this was due to the products being deleted where still in the session ID.

 ## Deployments